roldanbob/wh-docs-test/fhir/wp4h_c_gxp_fhir_examples.md

 - Inhaler percentage (did the patient get the full suggested dosage?).
 - Time and date of use

-In addition, patients for this study wear fitness trackers that provide the following information:
+To deliver greater context for the inhaler data, patients in the study wear fitness trackers that record physiological data such as:

 - Heart rate
 - Blood pressure
 - Daily exercise details
 - Sleep records

-The study designers might also want, or need, the following information:
+To help researchers to understand other factors that might influence patient data, study designers might also collect information about historical and environmental factors, for example:

-- Practitioner ID (and other details).
+- Health practitioner IDs (and other details).
 - Patient details, such as address, age, and gender.
-- Patient Consent data, which ensures that patients have given explicit permission to use their data for this study.
+- Patient Consent data, which tracks whether patients grant explicit permission to use their data for this study.
 - Patient insurance and primary care physician information.
 - Patient medical details, such as family medical and social history, co-morbidities, or age at asthma diagnosis.
 - Patient lifestyle details, such as job, exercise history, dietary history, and substance abuse history
 - Daily weather details, such as temperature, smog (particulate matter), and relative humidity.
 - Data sets from previous studies.

-Data for use in this study (or set of studies) can come from various sources, such as:
+Researchers use a variety of formats and methods to collect different type of data.
+For example, study data might come from the following sources:

 - FHIR resources from the patient's inhaler and fitness tracker, a patient questionnaire, and weather observations.
 - HL7-formatted data from the patient's Electronic Health Record (EHR).
 - Image data from CT scans or x-rays.
 - Data in SAS data sets or CSV files that contains previously de-identified data from previous studies.

-During the study design phase, designers work with {{site.data.keyword.deptname_whc}} , data scientists, and other personnel to determine what data is	 needed for a study.
+During the study design phase, designers work with {{site.data.keyword.deptname_whc}}, data scientists, and other personnel to determine what data is	needed for a study.
 Then, depending on the data source, use the FHIR server REST API, the {{site.data.keyword.prodname_dl}} REST API, or the {{site.data.keyword.prodname_dr}} REST API to upload and manage the data.

 ## Use case 1: Adding FHIR data to the FHIR repository
 {: #concept_d5b_djm_p1b__fhir_usecase}

 After you design the study, you know which FHIR resources are needed.
 Use the FHIR Service APIs to add the resources to the FHIR server.

-For example, as part of your study, the patient generates data at least daily the following FHIR
+For example, as part of your study, the patient generates data at least daily for the following FHIR resources:
-resources:

 - MedicationAdministration
 - Observation